BCA YEAR 2 SEMESTER 1 MAJOR WORK

 ARTIST STATEMENT

+Using the language of street memorials and altars, this textile and installation work aims to process the everyday through a lens of commodity, drawing on the intersection between ritual objects of the past and present.
+The work trains attention on the images and objects we choose to surround ourselves with—inspired by the decoration of personal spaces such as bedrooms—to question society’s value of certain objects over others and the manifestation of adoration within space.
+Centring specifically on childhood toys and ‘mascot characters’, Altar investigates notions of worship and desire under manipulation of the market.
 Evoking conceptual likeness to Stephanie Metz’s Teddy Bear Unnatural History series, the work’s soft sculptures capitalise on wool as a tender, comforting material, its animalistic connotations eliciting humanity’s deeper, more primal instinct to nurture.
 Paired with the sculptures’ bright colours and recognisable kawaii iconography, a design choice which owes itself to Takashi Murakami and the Superflat movement, Altar pushes consumer desire to the limit, mirroring subtle yet sinister materialistic rhetoric.
 Kitsch and gaudy, the altar itself speaks to a dollar-store pop aesthetic, embellished with stereotypical images of girlhood and topped with a collection of mass-produced offerings.
 Blurring the line between cult and fandom, this exploration of space—informed by Thomas Hirschhorn’s Altars and Truc Truong’s I Pray You Eat Cake—seeks to immerse the viewer, crowning them disciples and inviting them into this environment of modern ritual practice.

 I'm The One You Adore (2022), watercolour on hand-stretched canvases